Mayor of Bristol: List

+Elections and referendums

 2012 referendum

 Following the passage of The City of Bristol (Mayoral Referendum) Order 2012 by the United Kingdom Parliament in February 2012, a referendum was announced for 3 May 2012.

 Nine other cities also held referendums on the same day:

 Birmingham, Bradford, Coventry, Leeds, Manchester, Newcastle upon Tyne, Nottingham, Sheffield and Wakefield.
 In addition, Doncaster Borough Council voted to hold a referendum on the same day to decide whether or not to retain their existing elected mayoral system, having been one of the earliest authorities to adopt the mayoral system in 2001.

 Campaigning groups supporting (A Mayor for Bristol) and opposing (Bristol Says No!) an elected mayor were established.
 A debate organised by the University of Bristol took place in the Council House on 22 February 2012.

 During the campaign, there were complaints that many voters did not receive leaflets produced by the city council explaining what the referendum was about.
 Cities minister, Greg Clark accused the council of inaccuracies in the leaflet and refused to cover the printing costs.
 After Clark promised more powers would be available to Bristol with an elected mayor, the city council accused him of "blackmail".

 The result, declared on 4 May 2012 by returning officer Stephen McNamara and chaired by Jaya Chakrabarti, was in favour of creating the position.
 Bristol was the only one of the ten cities voting that day to choose to have an elected mayor.